pulumi/registry/themes/default/content/registry/packages/sumologic/installation-configuration.md

 ## Configuring Credentials

-Pulumi relies on the SumoLogic SDK to authenticate requests from your computer to SumoLogic.
+Pulumi relies on the Sumo Logic SDK to authenticate requests from your computer to Sumo Logic.
 Your credentials are never sent to pulumi.com.
-The Pulumi SumoLogic Provider needs to be configured with SumoLogic credentials before it can be used to create resources.
+The Pulumi Sumo Logic Provider needs to be configured with Sumo Logic credentials before it can be used to create resources.

 Once the credentials are obtained, there are two ways to communicate your authorization tokens to Pulumi: